LabVIEW-Community-CI-CD/open-source/README.md

 ## Runner Types

 Workflows distinguish between standard GitHub-hosted images and integration runners with preinstalled tooling.
 See [docs/runner-types.md](docs/runner-types.md) for a detailed comparison.
+Administrators can update runner metadata without a pull request by following the [Update Runner Runtime guide](docs/update-runner-runtime.md).

 ## Testing